 Withanolide A, sitoindosides, and acylsterylglucosides are the main anti-stress agents at work.

 Even if your stress spirals into worry and anxiety, the glycowithanolides (modified withanolides) can step in to make sure that “happy” messages are able to reach your brain.

 An offshoot benefit of reduced stress is reduced stress eating.
 So if you tend to binge-eat when under stress, ashwagandha could help you manage your cravings better.

 2. Preserves Joint Mobility

 Healthy joints have adequate fluid-filled spaces between the meeting bones and cushions of cartilage crowning the ends of the bones.
 This setup helps in shock absorption when you move, much like the shock absorbers in your car.
-When you have arthritis, this setup is compromised.

 3. Stabilizes Blood Glucose